riccardoforzan/AGE/docs/NOTES.md

 |parallel_dataset_extractor.py|109.784ms  |

-A dataset is complete if all files have been downloaded and no file has thrown any error while mining it, so in the `metadata.json` both the conditions are satisfied:
+A dataset is complete if all files have been downloaded and no file has thrown any error while mining it, so in the `metadata.json` all the conditions are satisfied:
 - `used_files` is greater then zero
 - `failed_download_urls` is an empty list
 - `unused_files` is an empty list

-Files which size is more than 100MB are left out from the parsing.

-### RDFLib and machine limitation
+### RDFLib and RAM usage

 In order to tackle the memory usage of RDFLib I removed from my collection all the files which were more than 100MB in size.
 Assuming `datasets` is the folder from the current working directory in which datasets are stored, by running you can find all the datasets which size is more then 100MB